Humzey/Humzey/README.md

 ## 🚀 About Me

-I am a passionate and dedicated learner focused on building a strong foundation in **Data Science and Machine Learning**.
+I am a highly motivated and curious learner with a strong interest in **Data Science and Machine Learning**.
-I enjoy working with data, solving real-world problems, and continuously improving my skills through hands-on projects.
+I enjoy transforming raw data into meaningful insights and building practical solutions through real-world projects.
+Currently focused on strengthening my skills and preparing for professional opportunities in the data field.

 ---